walusungunyirendaa/Class-practice/README.md

-This is practice test for git basics =)
+This is practice test for JavaScript =)